theriverroars/iLQR_NN_for_Gym/README.md

 - **`Swing_up`**:
   Work in progress.
 Logs experimental variations, hyperparameter studies, and ablation results for a swing up cartpole environment.

+- **`iLQR`**:
+  Simple iLQR implementation.
+The model has access to dynamics equations of the environment.

 ---

 ## 👩‍💻 Contributors